Online, interactive course using Zoom.

-(the above prices are the Early Bird discount - then £20 more)
+(the above Early Bird discount is valid until 8 March 2023, then £50 more)

 This interactive ONLINE course runs over two mornings.
 It will give you an introduction to Linux and its ability to process big data files fast.
 Short exercises will show the speed and efficiency of Linux tools compared to other data processing tools such as R or Excel.
 Exercises will take place in pairs or small groups in virtual breakout room.
 The facilitator will move from room to room to support you.

 You will log in to a training account and familiarise yourself with the Linux environment.
 You will learn to use basic commands such as ls, cd, mv, rm, less, and history.
 We will discuss different types of regular expressions as used in Linux commands.
 You will do practical exercises and we encourage you to bring your own dataset.